fosslinux/mescc-tools/README.md

 ## You should have received a copy of the GNU General Public License
 ## along with mescc-tools.
 If not, see <http://www.gnu.org/licenses/>.

+This is the minimal version of kaem.
+This is not ready for use; use minimal-debug.

 The master repository for this work is located at: https://savannah.nongnu.org/projects/mescc-tools